QiotoF/schoolRISCV/README.md

 - orc.b
 - rev8

+The benchmarks directory contains a set of small benchmark programs that can be compiled with *-march=rv32i_zbb* compiler option to demonstrate real world applications of basic bit manipulation instructions.

 ## RARS

 The project includes modifications to the [RARS open-source Assembler and Runtime Simulator](https://github.com/TheThirdOne/rars) which is used in the schoolRISCV project to convert assembly code to low-level machine code.
 Modifications include adding Zbb instructions support.